lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

   }
 ```

-The algorithm starts off with finding the magnitude (length of the [vector](https://www.mathsisfun.com/algebra/vectors.html)
+The algorithm starts off with finding the magnitude--length of the [vector](https://www.mathsisfun.com/algebra/vectors.html)
-from the origin to the data-point) of each data-point.
+from the origin `[0,0]` to the data point--of each data point.
-We then sort these data-points by their magnitudes where the first is the closest to the origin and the last if the farthest away.
+We then sort these data points by their magnitudes where the first is the closest to the origin and the last is the farthest away.

-If we have no data-points, just return.
+If we have no data points, just return.
 If we only have one, just set it as the mean.

 ```javascript